 When you have business debt, the best thing to do is take a deep breath, sit down and work out small steps forward.
 Looking at your total debt can be overwhelming and can put you into panic mode.
 Instead, breaking the debt up and figuring out a way forwards can help alleviate that pressure and give you actionable steps to follow to recover and pay off your debt.

-Here are four ways you can get on top of your business debt.
+Here are three ways you can get on top of your business debt.

-Consolidating your debt can be a great way to focus your attention on just one monthly payment.
+Consolidating your debt by using a business debt consolidation loan can be a great way to focus your attention on just one monthly payment.
 Rather than keeping up with different loans here and there, consolidating into just one loan means just one interest rate to worry about.
 Why else should you consider consolidating?
 Because there are fewer chances of missing a payment, which means it can help you improve your credit score, and you can extend repayment terms, so the debt becomes easier to manage.

 Borrow between £1,000 to £10m and consolidate your debt.
 Compare loan products.